Boost Analyst Success with Intuitive Intelligence Tools

 “If intelligence is about providing timely, relevant, and accurate insight into foreign actors to provide U.S. leaders an advantage in formulating policy, then many new technologies hold the potential to unlock deeper and wider data-driven insights and deliver them at greater speed, scale, and specificity for consumers.”

-Intelligence team leads must procure intelligence tools that promote consistent user adoption and efficiency.
+Command and control centers must procure intelligence tools that promote consistent user adoption and efficiency.
 What does this look like in a piece of software?
 Here are some features to prioritize during the procurement process.

 Artificial Intelligence and Machine Learning

 An analyst’s subject matter expertise and experience are irreplaceable when it comes to the intelligence cycle.
 But because of data overload, AI techniques like natural language processing are becoming necessary to offload straightforward but time-consuming intelligence tasks in data analysis, processing, and collection—something CSIS calls strategic bandwidth.

 For example, intelligence tools powered with machine learning models can help filter relevant data, provide additional context, visualize patterns, and generate written summaries.

 According to CSIS, AI can also help analysts efficiently generate more accurate and verified intelligence: “Machine knowledge and judgment of past analytic lines, source quality, and competing hypotheses can add rigor to the process, helping analysts confront bias, avoid groupthink, think critically, and be transparent about their levels of confidence.”

 Providing intelligence efficiently isn’t only up to the analyst.
 Intelligence tools also need to collect and display data in real-time or as close to real-time as possible to ensure timely delivery.
 For example, many OSINT tools ingest public social media data, but not all tools provide real-time access.
 While one tool may render a post within a few seconds of it showing up online, others may take several hours.